-- give a true and fair view of the state of the company's affairs as at 30 September 2018 and of its profit and cash flows for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 30 September 2019 and of its loss and cash flows for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Annual report and financial statements (the "Annual Report"), which comprise: the statement of financial position as at 30 September 2018; the income statement, the statement of comprehensive income, the statement of cash flows, the statement of changes in equity for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Annual Report and financial statements (the "Annual Report"), which comprise: the statement of financial position as at 30 September 2019; the income statement for the year ended 30 September 2019, the statement of comprehensive income for the year ended 30 September 2019, the statement of cash flows for the year ended 30 September 2019, the statement of cash flows for the year ended 30 September 2019; and the notes to the financial statements, which include a description of the significant accounting policies.